Best Of

 • FIFO cost basis calculation across exchanges and wallets

-• Wash sale detection prevents common tax mistakes
+• Wash sale detection catches common tax mistakes

-• Integrates crypto cost basis with traditional investments
+• Brings crypto cost basis together with your traditional investments

 • AI explains tax implications in plain language